General Information about the SACFS

 • Structure and motor vehicle fires

-• Support and assist the SA Metropolitan Fire Service, State Emergency Service, SA Police, SA Ambulance, and other agencies,
+• Support the SA Metropolitan Fire Service and State Emergency Service.

-• In addition, CFS performs an important role, with local government, in fuel removal and bushfire prevention, and in community bushfire and fire safety education.
+• In addition, CFS also works closely with local government to perform the important role of fuel removal, bushfire prevention and community bushfire and fire safety education.

 The SA Country Fire Service (CFS) operates under a continuous improvement methodology and is always strategically planning to assist the community.